 ZSL contributes to many of these chapters and it is here that we publish the latest results from the LPI.
 We present the global LPI to indicate the current state of biodiversity on the planet and disaggregate this index into different regions of the world called biogeographic realms.
 We also highlight the declines in freshwater systems.

 The Living Planet Index (LPI) is a measure of the state of global biological diversity based on population trends of vertebrate species from around the world.
 It does this in much the same way that a stock market index tracks the value of a set of shares or a retail price index tracks the cost of a basket of consumer goods.

-The Living Planet Database (LPD) currently holds time-series data for over 18,000 populations of more than 3,600 mammal, bird, fish, reptile and amphibian species from around the world, which are gathered from a variety of sources such as journals, online databases and government reports.
+The Living Planet Database (LPD) currently holds time-series data for over 21,000 populations of more than 4,200 mammal, bird, fish, reptile, amphibian and butterfly species from around the world, which are gathered from a variety of sources such as journals, online databases and government reports.

 Using a method developed by ZSL and WWF, these species population trends are aggregated to produce indices of the state of biodiversity for communication and informing policy.

 The rest of our work focusses on expanding the coverage of LPI data to more broadly represent vertebrate biodiversity from all around the globe and disaggregating the index to measure trends in different thematic areas.